Murray Valley National Park

 Explore majestic river red gums or Ramsar-listed wetlands in Murray Valley National Park on a camping trip to the Riverina.
 Go birdwatching, fishing, bike riding and kayaking.

 Read more about Murray Valley National Park

 Camp out overnight by the river at one of the park's many campgrounds.

 Part of the largest continuous red gum forest in the world, this region hosts a unique ecosystem with over 60 threatened native animal species and 40 threatened plant species.
 It is also an important place for Aboriginal people.

-There are lots of things to do; camp out overnight by the river, go walking along the tranquil Gulpa Creek trail, fish for your dinner in the mighty Murray, paddle along the river in a canoe or kayak.
+There are lots of things to do.
+Go walking along the tranquil Gulpa Creek trail, fish for your dinner in the mighty Murray, paddle along the river in a canoe or kayak.
 If you're interested in birds, be sure to check out Reedbeds Bird Hide and look out for the yellow rosella as you ride the park's trails.